Mark Eichhorn: Career

+First stint with the Toronto Blue Jays

 Eichhorn made his major league debut with the Blue Jays in 1982 but suffered a severe shoulder injury after which he did not return to the majors until 1986.
 The shoulder injury had robbed Eichhorn of most of his fastball velocity and had forced him to turn to an unconventional sidearm motion in which his arm angle was well below the belt when he released the ball.
 Eichhorn was notable for an exceptionally low velocity for a major league pitcher though his control and unusual delivery made him an effective player.

-In his first year of the new pitching style, 1986, he was the easy American League ERA leader with 1.78, .70 ahead of winner Roger Clemens, but fell 5 innings pitched short of qualifying for the award.
-Coach Jimy Williams offered him a chance to make those 5 innings with a start at the end of the season, but Eichhorn declined.
+In his first year of the new pitching style, 1986, he was the easy American League ERA leader with 1.72, more than three-quarters of a run ahead of Cy Young Award winner Roger Clemens, but fell five innings pitched short of qualifying for the ERA title.
+Manager Jimy Williams offered him a chance to make those five innings with a start at the end of the season, but Eichhorn declined.